A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 In Case 1, for example, the predicted crack masks obtained from ResNet34 and ResNet50 models nearly coincide with the ground truth labels, even capturing subtle crack bifurcations and complex curvature paths.
 The confusion matrices reveal high true positive rates and minimal false negatives, indicating strong segmentation confidence.
 Importantly, even in regions of gradual voltage gradient decay--typically challenging for threshold-based methods--the models were able to correctly infer crack locations.
 This demonstrates that electric potentail data encapsulate sufficient physical information about damage evolution, which the CNNs can effectively learn to interpret.

-Electric potential images offer several advantages as training inputs.
+Utilizing electric potential fields as physical signatures during training offers several advantages.
 First, their inherently smooth and continuous nature helps convolutional filters extract long-range spatial features without being misled by pixel-level noise.
 Second, distortions in the voltage gradient field, while subtle, are often more spatially extensive than discrete crack fronts, providing CNNs with a broader contextual field to base decisions upon.
 Third, because electric potential perturbations result from the disruption of conductive pathways due to cracking, they implicitly encode crack severity and propagation direction.
 This richness in physical interpretation makes them particularly suited for deep learning-based surrogate modeling.

 Despite these advantages, a few limitations are worth noting.
 False positives can occur near non-cracked defect zones, particularly when local voltage gradients mimic those produced by fractures.
 Additionally, model confidence can drop in highly congested geometries with overlapping gradients or when defect-induced fields mask actual crack signals.
 However, through appropriate regularization, ensemble training, and data augmentation, these effects were minimized in our study.